Chia-Network/chia-docs/docs/01introduction/intro-to-cryptocurrencies.md

 >Keep in mind that blockchain programs are expensive to run, since every node in the system must download and run the program.
 Just because it _can_ be run on a blockchain, doesn't mean that is _should_ be run on one.

 Each block also has a hash pointer to the previous block.
 This means that the hash of the contents of the previous block are included in the current block.
 If an attacker could find an alternative valid proof for a historical block, the proof would then change that block's hash, which would invalidate the next block.
 If the attacker wanted to change a block that occurred 10 blocks in the past, they would therefore need to re-do the proof of work for at least 10 blocks.
-The rest of the network would continue to create legitimate blocks, however, so in reality, the attacker would likely have to create many more than 10 blocks.
+The rest of the network would continue to create legitimate blocks, however, so in reality, the attacker would likely have to create many more than just 10 blocks.
 In fact, as long as the rest of the network, combined, could create blocks at the same rate or faster, the attacker would _never_ be able to create a chain longer than the legitimate chain.

 The Bitcoin network performs around 170 quintillion (170,000,000,000,000,000,000) hashes per second; the attacker would have to control at least that much hashpower to make a 51% attack feasible.